RamiKrispin/ai-dev-2024-ml-workshop/README.md

 fi
 ```

-This bash script render the quarto doc with the data and forecast refresh functions.
-It than check if new data points are available, and if so, it will render the dashboard and commit the chnages (e.g., append changes to the CSV files).
+This bash script renders the quarto doc with the data and forecast refresh functions.
+It then checks if new data points are available, and if so, it will render the dashboard and commit the changes (e.g., append changes to the CSV files).

 Note that you will need to set the following three secrets:
 - `EIA_API_KEY` - the EIA API key
-- `USER_EMAIL` - the email address that associated with the GitHub account
+- `USER_EMAIL` - the email address associated with the GitHub account
 - `USER_NAME` - the GitHub account user name

 ## Resources